 How is alcoholic neuropathy treated?

 The first step in treating alcoholic neuropathy is abstaining from alcohol, sometimes through rehab.
-Abstinence can prevent the progression and reoccurrence of neuropathy and, after a few months, improve symptoms in some people.
+Abstinence can prevent the progression and recurrence of neuropathy and, after a few months, improve symptoms in some people.

 A treatment plan will also include vitamin supplementation, especially with thiamine.
 However, supplementation won’t improve symptoms in people who continue to drink.[7]

 Early alcoholic neuropathy, usually presenting as sensory symptoms in the extremities, is reversible if the patient stops drinking and establishes proper nutrition.
-However, more severe cases may be intractable, even with abstinence, and lead to lifelong impairment.
+However, more severe and prolonged cases may be irreversible, even with abstinence, and lead to lifelong impairment.

 Symptom management may include: